osmlab/labuildings/README.md

 ## Features

-- Conflates buildings and addresses
 - Cleans address names
-- Exports one OSM XML building file per LA county block group
+- Exports one OSM XML building and address file per LA county block group
+- Conflates buildings and addresses (only when there is one address point inside a building polygon)
-- Exports OSM XML address files for addresses that pertain to buildings with more than one address
+- Exports remaining addresses as points (for buildings with more than one address, or addresses not on a building)
 - Handles multipolygons
 - Simplifies building shapes